 - Communication to ask the patient questions and educate the patient’s family and employer about necessary accommodations.

-- Organization to develop a treatment plan for patients.
+- Organization to develop patient treatment plan.

 - Goal-oriented to encourage patients as they work toward improvement.